rollup/rollup/README.md

 ## Can I distribute my package as an ES6 module?

-If your `package.json` has a `jsnext:main` field, ES6-aware tools like Rollup can import the ES6 version of the package instead of the legacy CommonJS or UMD version.
+If your `package.json` has a `module` field, ES6-aware tools like Rollup can import the ES6 version of the package instead of the legacy CommonJS or UMD version.
 You'll be writing your code in a more future-proof way, and helping to bring an end to the [dark days of JavaScript package management](https://medium.com/@trek/last-week-i-had-a-small-meltdown-on-twitter-about-npms-future-plans-around-front-end-packaging-b424dd8d367a).
-[Learn more here.](https://github.com/rollup/rollup/wiki/jsnext:main)
+[Learn more here.](https://github.com/rollup/rollup/wiki/pkg.module)

 See [rollup-starter-project](https://github.com/rollup/rollup-starter-project) for inspiration on how to get started.